jallanxjallan/onemanairforce/adaptation/stories/initial_searches.md

 ---
+category: past
+date: 25 September 1988
+status: draft
 title: Initial Searches
-date: 01 October 1948
-status: new

 ---

 Muharto tells Cameron that on the afternoon of 1 October 1948 he heard reports that RI-002 had not arrived at Bukittinggi.
 In the following